cca/equella_scripts/utilities/metadata-csv/readme.md

 ## Setup

-To download metadata, you need an OAuth access token with the ability to search all collections and see items in all states (draft, live, etc).
-To modify items, your token needs item edit privileges.
-You can either pass a token on the command line as `--token=${token}` or (recommended) add it to a .metadata-csvrc config file (see the included example).
+To download metadata, we need an OAuth access token with the ability to search all collections and see items in all states (draft, live, etc).
+To modify items, our token needs item edit privileges.
+We can either pass a token on the command line as `--token=${token}` or (recommended) add it to a .metadata-csvrc config file (see the included example).
 Any parameter passed on the command line may be added to the configuration file where it will be the default but can be overridden by CLI parameters.

 Downloaded metadata requires a JSON file which maps metadata xpaths to labels, for example: